 WHERE TO EAT IN SAYULITA

 There’s so many amazing places to eat in Sayulita.
-There’s plenty of new vegan cafes around to grab a cold brew and a smoothie bowl, while still great options for that perfect taco!
+There’s plenty of new vegan cafes around to grab a cold brew and a smoothie bowl, but there are still great options for that perfect taco too!

 Here’s some favs: